howardjs/Universal-Package-Manager/README.md

 ## Overview

 The Universal Package Manager is a utility that provides simplified use of multiple widely-used package managers on Linux-based systems.
+This software was written for newcomers to the Linux package management utilities who don't want to get involved with the command-line interface but has become an all-in-one tool for Linux package management across many services and distributions.

+The software is written in Python using the GTK widget toolkit in conjunction with the PyGObject package for Python graphical applications.
+This project is open-source and uses the [GNU General Public License v3.0](https://github.com/howardjs/Universal-Package-Manager/blob/main/LICENSE).

 ## Package manager support